ZacharySoo01/Quantifying-Uncertainty-in-LLMs-for-Medicine/README.md

 ## Goal
 How do different methods compare in quantifying how certain an LLM is in providing answers to medical questions (PubMedQA)?

-In answering this question, the LLMs that were used were OPT-2.7b, GPT-NEO-2.7b, Llama-3.2-1b, Phi-2-2.7b, and gemma-2b.
+* In answering this question, the LLMs that were used were OPT-2.7b, GPT-NEO-2.7b, Llama-3.2-1b, Phi-2-2.7b, and gemma-2b
-The dataset that was used was the PubMedQA dataset.
+* The dataset that was used was the PubMedQA dataset
+* Experiments were run on a machine with 4 NVIDIA RTX 5000's and an Intel(R) Core(TM) i9-9960X CPU @ 3.10GHz

 ## Prerequisites
 1) Install miniconda at https://docs.anaconda.com/miniconda/